The Light Society - Ch 6

 Light flung around the young woman in yellow as she exclaimed, “I too am the mother of empires!”

-“We found our bliss in the abyss, with the devil’s teeth tearing the flesh,” said White to Black who, writhing in agony, was being carried into the house.
+“We found our bliss in the abyss, as if through a maze of prisms semaphoring to some other dimension,” said White to Black being carried into the house.

 “Marriage for love or marriage for children to maintain the hereditary land,” said White.

-“It behooves you to wait and watch the rolling of the wind, the lusty stillness of nature,” said the man in green as Black was dragged off by the honey winged sun birds.
+“It behooves you to wait and watch the rolling of the wind, the lusty stillness of nature,” said the man in green as Black was dragged off by the honey winged sun birds, their wings semaphoring to some other dimension, glittering a diamond sheath, like the back of an iridescent snake, reflecting the flaring light.

 “The ornaments of a great song, large bellied, the long mast of the dark bowed ship swinging to the fine stream of sound,” spoke the woman in orange.

 Pulled from his unenvied thrown the man in black, courting peaceful sleep, escaped the land of men and light of day.
-He had been flawing his primal mind in the building sun fire and so fled as the wizard rat dissappears into the shade to meet another in the halls of darkness.
+He had been flawing his primal mind in the budding sun fire and so fled as the spectral serpent disappears into the shade to meet another in the halls of darkness.

 “It is my duty to rouse the sea,” said Red staring deep into the eyes of the woman in violet on the grass.

-“The vespers of song, hair ribboned with tiny serpents, chariots of the shadowy falls, feasted in the open country, on this side of the river of rich white milk,” said Blue as she joined the three cutting up the land like jewelry, and ran her lips across their nakedness.
+“The vespers of song, hair ribboned with tiny serpents, chariots of the shadowy falls, feasted in the open country, on this side of the river of rich white milk,” said Blue as she joined the three cutting up the land like jewelry, and ran her lips across their nakedness, as they witnessed this forgotten gateway to paradise scattering with wet jewels a scaffolding to reach the stars.

 The silky young men and women sat devouring the fruit of the land, which sprung from their trunks, breathing as to relish life, to shield it from the mid day sun.